Analysis of Joe Parr’s Accident at Valle de Bravo

 in order to exit the spiral dive.

 - Failed to disable the glider once it started re-flying:

-Pilot should have executed a B-line stall to disable the glider.
+Pilot should have executed a B-line stall or reel in a tip in order to disable the glider.

 Note that the wing was fine – no cravats, no twists in the risers,